 Bronchitis nearly killed me when I was 8 or 9 - my grandmothers were taking turns watching over me with my distraught mom and dad ...
-Dr. Burgess was making house calls and having grave conversations with my parents out in the kitchen ... the Rock Island IL public librarians even allowed Mom to check out the RIPL's reference copy(!) of Jane's Fighting Ships 1950 ... battleship Richelieu was my favorite ... see also Robert Louis Stevenson's poem "Land of Counterpane" - and it has been my ticking croc (as in Peter Pan) ever since, attacking with ever (with age) increasing frequency and severity ... and now, because of my wife and our 2 yr old son and baby daughter, I live in NORWAY.
+Dr. Burgess was making house calls and having grave conversations with my parents out in the kitchen ... the Rock Island IL public librarians even allowed Mom to check out the RIPL's reference copy(!) of Jane's Fighting Ships 1950 ... battleship Richelieu was my favorite ... see also Robert Louis Stevenson's peom "Land of Counterpane" - and it has been my ticking croc (as in Peter Pan) ever since, attacking with ever (with age) increasing frequency and severity ... and now, because of my wife and our 9 yr old son and 7 yr old daughter, I live in beautiful NORWAY. :-)

-There are 3 or 4 progressive respiratory diseases/conditions like this: chronic bronchitis, emphysema, lung cancer, and something starting with a K.
+There are 3 or 4 progressive respiratory diseases/conditions like this: chronic bronchitis, emphysema, lung cancer, and kohls, which is suffered by smokers.

-1. GET PLENTY OF REST, so your resistance doesn't run down if the bronchitis isn't actively attacking and so your system can fight back if it is ... and eat nutritious foods.
-Don't let it get you started coughing: gargle warm salt water and get good cough drops - Ricola cherry honey drops work best for me.
+1. GET PLENTY OF REST, so your immunity doesn't run down if the bronchitis isn't actively attacking and so your system can fight back if it is ... and eat nutritious foods.
+Don't let it get you started coughing compulsively - save the coughing for when you can get the crud out of you: gargle warm salt water and get good cough drops - Ricola cherry honey drops work best for me.

 3. Severely cold dry air triggers attacks, so stay out of it as much as you can.
 When the bronchitis is attacking, don't drink or eat anything cold down into you.